kkohbrok/draft-kohbrok-mls-leaf-operation-intents/draft-kohbrok-mls-leaf-operation-intents.md

 `intent` contained in the proposal.

 - Verify that the `group_id` matches the group in which the proposal was sent
-- Verify that the `leaf_ref` is the LeafRef of the leaf at the `sender_index`
+- Verify that the `sender_leaf_ref` is the LeafRef of the leaf at the `sender_index`
 - Verify the `signature` over the `intent` using the signature public key in the leaf at the `sender_index`
+- If `removal_mode` is `remove_associated_members`, check with the
+  authentication service (AS, see {{RFC9750}}) whether any other members of the group are associated with the sender

+If any of the validation steps fail, the recipient MUST consider the proposal invalid.

-After that, the proposal MUST be validated and processed as if it were a Remove or Update proposal (depending on the type of the intent) originating from the sender of the intent (not the sender of the LeafOperationProposal).
+After that, the proposal MUST be validated and processed as if it were a Remove proposal targeting the sender's leaf.

+If `removal_mode` is `remove_associated_members`, the proposal MUST additionally be validated and processed as if it were a set of Remove proposals targeting the members identified as associated clients by the AS.

+All Remove proposals MUST be treated as if they originated from the sender of the intent (not the sender of the LeafOperationProposal).

 External commits may include one or more LeafOperationProposals.
+Any Removes validated as described above MUST thus be considered valid in this context.

 Open questions:

 - Do we want to have an MLS wire format for LeafOperationIntent?

-- Do we need an extension for this (like we do for SelfRemove proposal)?
+## Additional AS role

+When using LeafOperationIntents, the AS gains the additional role of having to identify other members in a group that are associated with the sender of a LeafOperationIntent.

+The association could, for example, be that multiple clients belong to the same user.
+In most cases, the association will be determined by Credentials of the individual group members.

 # Security Considerations